CyberAI Connect

 03

-1. 01Place your document on the scanner glass or feeder.
+1. 01Place your document in the feeder or on the glass.

-4. 04Tap > Start & Translate.
-The device's Scan to HTTP dialog opens immediately.
+4. 04Tap ?
+Start & Translate.
+The device's scan dialog opens -- press Start to scan.

-6. 06The screen shows Translating? while the AI processes the document.
-This may take from a few seconds to a few minutes depending on document size.
+5. 05You'll see Translating... while it works.
+This can take a few seconds to a few minutes depending on how long the document is.

 ?